Step 1: Create an account.

-Now that you have confirmed your account, you can Sign In to No-IP.com.
-On the top right of the page you should see Sign In.
-Click Sign In and enter the information that you signed up with, and click “Sign In”.
+Now that you have confirmed your account, you can log in to your No-IP account.
+On the top right of the page you should see Log In.
+Click Log In and enter enter your username and password.

 Note: If you’re using our free service, you can skip to step 5 below.

 If you created a free account the hostname should already be created.
-Click on “Hosts/Redirects”, along the dark blue bar and then click on “Add A Host”.
-Type in a host name, and select the domain you would like to use from the drop down menu.
+Click on “Hosts/Redirects” and then click on “Add A Host”.
+Type in a hostname and select the domain you would like to use from the drop down menu.
 Then click “Add Host” at the bottom of the page.

-Now that you have a host in your account, you will want to install the our Dynamic Update Client at the location that has the Dynamic Address.
-This is a free download from our downloads tab at the top of the site.
+Now that you have a host in your account, you will want to install our Dynamic Update Client at the location that has the dynamic IP address.
+This is a free download from our downloads tab located at the top of the site.

-After installing the Dynamic Update Client, be sure to configure it with your Email address and password that you used to login to this site.
+After installing the Dynamic Update Client, be sure to configure it with the email address and password you used to login to this site.

 - Leave your computer running and connected to the Internet.